nikolamilojica/illuminate/README.md

 > Driver behind this project was a need for a rapid ETL
 > and Scraping capabilities framework that is both development and deployment
 > friendly, as well as something to return to the community.
-> The whole idea is obviously heavily influenced by
+> The whole idea is heavily influenced by
 > <a href="https://www.djangoproject.com/">django</a> and
 > <a href="https://scrapy.org/">Scrapy</a>.
 > Tested with <a href="https://docs.pytest.org/">pytest</a> with a help of